In Dark Times

 If you believe you are experiencing ringing in your ears, especially during COVID-19, you are not alone.

-As the novel coronavirus pandemic ensues, our daily lives have shifted dramatically.
+As the coronavirus pandemic ensues, our daily lives have shifted dramatically.
 Gathering in the office and attending social events have been paused, and our “new normal” has led to a more isolated atmosphere.
 Yet adding to the list of unprecedented challenges, a new complication has surfaced: an increase in claims of “ears ringing”—otherwise known as tinnitus.

 To help us understand more about tinnitus, we spoke with Dr. Alexandra Costlow, an audiologist at the Hearing and Balance Center at Thomas Jefferson University Hospital, who offers insight into this sudden shift in auditory perception.